As Schools Close in Response to the Coronavirus, Children in Rural Appalachia May Have Less Access to Tools for Remote Learning.

-New data suggest that Appalachia faces a digital divide—not just between the Region’s households and the rest of the nation but also between the Region’s rural and more urban areas, say the authors of a new Population Reference Bureau (PRB) report for the Appalachian Regional Commission.
+Data suggest that Appalachia faces a digital divide—not just between the Region’s households and the rest of the nation but also between the Region’s rural and more urban areas, say the authors of a Population Reference Bureau (PRB) report for the Appalachian Regional Commission.

-The report, coauthored with Linda A. Jacobsen, PRB vice president for U.S. Programs, examines trends and population characteristics at the regional, subregional, state, and county levels using recently released American Community Survey data and the Census Bureau’s latest population estimates.
+The report, co-authored with Linda A. Jacobsen, PRB vice president for U.S. Programs, examines trends and population characteristics at the regional, subregional, state, and county levels using American Community Survey data and the Census Bureau’s population estimates.

 The share of Appalachian households with a computer device (desktop, laptop, smartphone, tablet, or other device) in 2013-2017 was five percentage points below the national average (82 percent compared with 87 percent), the report shows.
 Device ownership in many of the Region’s urban counties was near or above the national average, but levels in many rural counties were far lower.
 In 127 of Appalachia’s 420 counties less than 75 percent of households had a computer device, with the vast majority concentrated outside metropolitan areas and a sizeable share in Central Appalachia (eastern Kentucky, plus adjacent counties in West Virginia, Virginia, and Tennessee).

 The Appalachian Region encompasses 205,000 square miles along the Appalachian Mountains from southern New York to northern Mississippi, including portions of 12 states and all of West Virginia.
 The Region includes Pittsburgh, Birmingham, and parts of metropolitan Atlanta and Cincinnati.

 During the 2013-2017 period, 72 percent of Appalachian households had a broadband internet subscription, roughly six percentage points below the national average.
 But in 80 of the Region’s counties, the share was less than 60 percent (see Figure).